akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 must now be set explicitly on `akka.http.client.parsing` and/or `akka.http.server.parsing`.
 The default for `akka.http.client.parsing.max-content-length` has been changed from `8m` to `infinite`.

+### Removal of legacy host connection pool

+The legacy host connection pool is the original client pool implementation from the beginnings of Akka HTTP backing `Http().singleRequest` and other client APIs.
+During the 10.0.x development the pool was reimplemented and could be used in an opt-in fashion.
+Since 10.1.0, this new pool implementation has been the default.
+With 10.2.0 we took the opportunity to remove the old pool implementation.
+The setting `akka.http.host-connection-pool.pool-implementation` has been removed as well as its code representation in `ConnectionPoolSettings`.